Teaching Tips

 Co-Creating Charts with Students

-According to child development experts, visual schedules should be introduced gradually and with patience.
+Child development research consistently finds that visual schedules should be introduced gradually and with patience.

 Want to put these ideas into practice right away?
 Check out our April Fun & Learning Preschool Worksheet Pack ($2.99) for printable activities aligned with these strategies.